 Plus, artichokes are good for you!
 They’re high in fiber, potassium, vitamin C and magnesium.

-This simple recipe for roasted artichokes takes some time, but in every other respect, it’s very easy.
-And the result is a tender, tasty artichoke, flavored with olive oil, lemon and garlic – a true delicacy.
+This simple recipe for roasted artichokes takes some prep time.
+But in every other respect, it’s very easy.
+And the result is a tender, tasty artichoke, flavored with olive oil, lemon and garlic.
+A true delicacy!

 - 4 large fresh artichokes

 - 2 lemons, halved